 A New Dawn

-For me, they came wrapped in shock when I had to move to a remote location all of a sudden.
+For me, they came wrapped up in shock when I had to move to a remote location all of a sudden.
 The seven-hour drive through the seeming wilderness and incessant rain offered a glimpse of the challenges of my destination – a nondescript village with menacing peaks, meandering roads, and a unique place of worship.
-That was all it could boast about, and none gave me any joy.
+That was all it could boast about, and none of them gave me any joy.

 It was evening by the time we arrived and found the village welcoming committee waiting with warm smiles.
 Not that it mattered – I was tired, frustrated and unhappy.
 So, when someone tried to offer comfort with the words, “You are fortunate because the presiding deity of the temple herself decided to requisition your services for the people of this area”, it had little effect.
 In due course of time though, the import of those words would dawn upon me, and the ineffable magnetism and charm of the place would go on to grip my soul.

 As the days rolled by, I realised a transformation was taking place.
 While my workplace was teeming with patients whose painful stories of myriad ailments took up most of my waking hours, it was the temple that became my abode of solace.
 The place captivated me, as also the charm of the simple folk who served the temple with utmost devotion and love.
-Gradually, a bond was forged – the physicality of which lasted till my departure, but on an astral plane, it remains with me for life.
+Gradually, a bond was forged – the physicality of which lasted till my departure, but on an astral plane it remains with me for life.

 The village surroundings were a study in natural grandeur with tall deodars and rocky cliffs providing a majestic backdrop.
 Long walks in the wilderness were peppered with animated discourses on spiritual matters by Prabodh, a junior colleague, who would dwell on the intricacies of human emotions and talk about his encounters with the spiritual masters.

-Metaphysical questions fascinated him, and he had spent months deep into the uninhabited mountains, where none except the seekers of the divine truth lived and prayed.
+Metaphysical questions fascinated him.
+He had spent months deep into the uninhabited mountains, where none except the seekers of the divine truth lived and prayed.
 He would tell me about them, “I met a very old yogi who looked resplendent, and showed no sign of physical or mental decline that comes with age.
 I sat in his company enraptured for days together and listened to his discourses replete with the strains of spirituality, science, and metaphysics.”
 His stories enthralled me and helped answer the many questions that had always plagued my mind.

 While Prabodh took me on an inner journey, Balu made my life joyful in his own simple ways.
 Dynamic and talkative, his presence could be felt in every part of the temple.
 Within a seemingly rough exterior, there lay hidden streaks of rugged calm and unadulterated affection that one reads about only in books.
 He treated me like an old friend, often feigning annoyance when I took leave.
-“Sirji!
-I don’t like your frequent absences.
+“Sirji, I don’t like your frequent absences.
 Why do you go to your hometown so frequently?”
 I would then explain my position, and try to convince him that the number of days I spent away from the place were too few to give him reason to feel indignant.

 Jeevan, the cook, became another friend.
 Without being demonstrative, he showed his care and concern by taking note of my lack of excitement about food.
 He would make it a point that I should eat well and insist on giving me an extra chapati and keep my share of the sweet dish.
 Once when he got to know that I was seeking a transfer, he was dismayed.
-“Sir ji!
-I don’t like the idea at all.
+“Sirji, I don’t like the idea at all.
 Why don’t you serve here till retirement?”, he expressed his disapproval of my plans.
 I knew, it was nothing but attachment.

 Expressions of such pure love from people with whom my association was relatively new put me in a big dilemma.
 Should I listen to my family who needed me back, or should I respect this loving insistence on prolonging my stay here?
 It was a difficult call.
 More so because the place, which in the first few days of my arrival had looked so dreary and bleak, now began to feel like a home – vibrant, joyful, loving, and very charming.